Notes on the Geography of Argentina: Avenida de Mayo

 There used to be a park sloping down to the shore, which looked like the open sea because the Rio de la Plata is about 30 miles wide here, but the city's proudest collection of highrises now blocks the view.
 They stand on the firm footing of a former building-materials dump.
 We'll come back to this in the folder called Puerto Madero.
 Everybody loves tall buildings.

-The clock is a tip off in case you were going to guess centuries back.
 Correct date: 1931.
 Welcome to the city's legislature.

-The tower peeps over the town hall of 1610, rebuilt many times, most recently in 1940 by Mario Buschiazzo, nephew of another Buschiazzo, whose fine name will pop up time and again, fittingly for the city's director of public works in its heroic age.
+The tower peeps over the town hall of 1610, rebuilt many times, most recently in 1940 by Mario Buschiazzo, nephew of another Buschiazzo, whose name will pop up time and again, fittingly for the city's director of public works in its heroic age.

 Look like a church to you?
 Me neither, but facing the old town hall this is the Metropolitan Cathedral, with a facade from the early 19th century.
-The architects were French and presumably repelled by the thought of yet another church.
+The architects were French and presumably repelled by the thought of yet another Gothic heap.
 The pediment, from the 1860s, shows Joseph and his brothers, an apparent allusion to peacemaking between the parties who fought each other during Argentina's revolutionary war.

 The interior, consecrated in 1791, is churchier and, of course, older than the facade.